Tavenem/Blazor.ImageEditor/README.md

    files](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/static-files) to serve content from a RCL.

-   Why is this stylesheet not included via [Blazor CSS isolation](https://docs.microsoft.com/en-us/aspnet/core/blazor/components/css-isolation)?
+   Why is the custom stylesheet not included via [Blazor CSS isolation](https://docs.microsoft.com/en-us/aspnet/core/blazor/components/css-isolation)?
 Because it must apply outside the scope of the component.
 It refers to a dynamically-generated DOM element managed by the [Fabric.js](http://fabricjs.com/) library which is appended to the body.

+   You may supply any version of Bootstrap compatible with the listed version.
+Alternatively, you may omit the Bootstrap reference entirely.
+However, the control will not display well unless you provide compatible alternative styling in your own stylesheets.

 1. Add the following script references to the bottom fo the body section of your index.html (for Blazor WebAssembly) or _Host.cshtml (for Blazor server):